yatinsharma7/Customer_Churn/README.md

 vi hosts
 ```

-### Run script to deploy and run spark application on the cloud.
+### execute 'run' script to deploy and run spark application on the cloud.
 ```
 cd ansible-predict
 ./run.sh
 ```
+This will setup environment,deploy code and other dependencies, submit spark application, and finally fetch result from remote to local machine.

+### Troubleshooting
+1)Setting up the environment, installing dependencies on the remote host can take upto ## 15 minutes.
+2)The ```run.sh``` script might fail in between due various issues like connectivity, ssh, etc. In such events simpy re-trigger the the ```run.sh``` script again.